CompOmics/compomics.github.io/peptide-shaker/_posts/2015-09-23-releasenotes.md

 ---

+**Changes in PeptideShaker 1.0.3 (September 23.
+2015):**

+ * FEATURE IMPROVEMENT: Extended the timeout when mapping peptides to proteins.
+ * FEATURE IMPROVEMENT: Improved the handling of the advanced search engine settings in the search parameters.
+ * FEATURE IMPROVEMENT: Added the version number to the Welcome and About dialogs.
+ * FEATURE IMPROVEMENT: Started improving and extending the protein inference dialogs.

+ * LIBRARY UPDATE: Updated utilities to version 4.0.8.

+---

 **Changes in PeptideShaker 1.0.2 (September 12.
 2015):**

  * FEATURE IMPROVEMENT: The XYPlottingDialog can now be opened by right clicking the column headers as well, and now opens the given column as a density chart as a default.